ExpediaGroup/bull/README.md

 ### Disable the default value set for primitive types in case they are null:

-BULL by default sets the default value for all primitive types fields in case their value in the source object.
+BULL by default sets the default value for all primitive types fields in case their value is in the source object.
 Given the following Java Bean:

 ```java